sourcegraph/deploy-sourcegraph/docs/configure.md

 ## WIP Management Console

-Sourcegraph's management console is used to edit [these core configuration options](https://github.com/sourcegraph/sourcegraph/blob/management-console/schema/core.schema.json). _TODO: Call out `liscenseKey`, `appURL`, etc. This also needs to be part of the initial set up flow_.
+Sourcegraph's management console is used to edit [these core configuration options](https://github.com/sourcegraph/sourcegraph/blob/management-console/schema/core.schema.json). _TODO: Call out `liscenseKey`, `appURL`, `TLS` settings, etc. This also needs to be part of the initial set up flow._

 You can access it by: